samsbrain/SamsOS/Docs/Architecture.md

 SamOS is designed around data, not interfaces.
 Interfaces may change; the data model should remain stable.

 ---
+## Architectural Layers
+Presentation Layer
+↓
+Planning Layer
+↓
+Knowledge Layer
+↓
+Configuration Layer

 ## System Components
+> The SamOS architecture is composed of several independent engines, each responsible for a specific stage of planning or execution.

 | Component | Responsibility |
 |-----------|----------------|
 | Identity Engine | Defines who the user is and long-term defaults |